 Step 7: Write course description and list course prerequisites

-This step is for marketing an instructor's course and partly for setting the difficulty level of a course.
+This step is for marketing the course and identifying the difficulty level of a course.
 The instructor is responsible for writing an engaging course description that will live on their course's landing page.
-Good course descriptions lead to more students beginning that course.
-Prerequisites are necessary to set the difficulty level of a course, which can significantly affect the ratings of a course.
-For example, if a course is advertised with no prerequisites but is aimed at students with intermediate-coding skills, students who are just beginning their coding journey are likely to get frustrated and give the course poor ratings.
+Good course descriptions lead to more learners beginning that course.
+Prerequisites are necessary to set the difficulty level of a course, which can affect the course ratings.
+For example, if a course is advertised with no prerequisites but is aimed at learners with intermediate coding skills, learners who are just beginning their coding journey are more likely to get frustrated and give the course poor ratings.